 Measure a cup of cold juice – any 100% fruit juice will do.
 We always get the huge jugs of 100% grape juice from Costco (but you can’t use pineapple juice and the rules might be different for citrus juices).

 You’ll need 1/3 cup plus 1 tablespoon high quality unflavored gelatin.
-Vital Proteins pasture-raised beef gelatin works like a dream.
-(Use the code VPKS10 for 10% off your order right here, and always free shipping!)
+Perfect Supplements gelatin works like a dream.

 Sprinkle gelatin in slowly and whisk thoroughly.
 It’s a lot of gelatin, so be sure to get it mixed in until there aren’t dry spots or chunks: